Home » Types of OCD » Intrusive thoughts, what are they, and can you stop them?

 how much attention you pay to the thought.

-Intrusive thoughts latch on to the things that are important to you.
+obsessions latch on to the things that are important to you.
 For example, I adore animals; if the idea popped into my head that I could harm an animal, this would certainly grab my attention, as it would shake my values to their core.

 I could have several uninvited thoughts in my head, but most will go unnoticed.
 Those that go against my core values will stick out from the rest.